LouisGariepy/const-chunks/README.md

 assert_eq!(remainder.next(), None);
 ```

-# Safety
+## Safety

 This crate uses unsafe to manipulate uninitialized memory.

-To prevent undefined behaviour, the code runs MIRI in CI, and is both very short and easy to audit.
+To prevent undefined behavior, the code runs MIRI in CI.
+It's also well-documented and easy to audit.

 Nevertheless, you should still consider this fact if you're trying to minimize unsafe dependencies.

 ## MSRV

 This crate requires `rustc` version 1.65 or newer.

 This crate's MSRV is enforced through the manifest's `rust-version` key.